Most people have heard of value investing.

 Dimensional draws insights from decades of academic research…

-Data and evidence.
+Data and evidence-based investment management.

 As well as their own analysis of returns from global markets.